codegenresearch2/deply/README.md

-# Architecture Checker
+# Deply

-**Architecture Checker** is a standalone Python tool for enforcing architectural patterns and dependencies in large python projects.
+**Deply** is a standalone Python tool for enforcing architectural patterns and dependencies in large python projects.
 By analyzing code structure and dependencies, this tool ensures that architectural rules are followed, promoting cleaner, more maintainable, and modular codebases.